Mikescher/firefox-sync-client/README.md

 Normally records have an encrypted payload that needs to be decrypted before it can be read (via the `--decrypted` flag in `ffsclient get`).
 But you can also directly write data in the payload field.
 The `--raw` flag in `ffsclient create` skips the normal encryption step and the `--raw` flag in `ffsclient get` skips the decryption.
-This is only recommended for custom collections, you should never write invalid data in one of teh default collections (e.g. `bookmarks`, `passwords`, etc)
+This is only recommended for custom collections, you should never write invalid data in one of the default collections (e.g. `bookmarks`, `passwords`, etc)

 Manual
 ======